-Linda Leine was born in 1988 in Riga, Latvia.
+Linda Leine was born in Riga, Latvia.
 From 1996 to 2008, she studied piano at the Riga State Music School with Ilze Treija and then continued her studies at Latvian Academy of Music in the class of Arnis Zandmanis.

 Between 2010 and 2012, Linda studied solo piano with Lilya Zilberstein at the Hochschule für Musik und Theater, Hamburg, Germany.